Prag8855/aab/content/guides/housing-scams.md

 In Germany, people pay their rent by [SEPA transfer](/glossary/SEPA-%C3%9Cberweisung).
 Never send money by Western Union or other payment services.[^8] If you pay with cash, ask for a receipt.
 Use [Wise](/out/transferwise) to transfer money from another country.
 You have until the day you [move in](/guides/moving-in) to pay the rent and the deposit, so you can also come to Germany, [open a bank account](/guides/german-banks-no-address), then pay your rent.

-### Know the signs

-Housing scams have a few tell-tale signs:[^26]

-- The apartment is too good to be true[^9]
-- It's too easy to get the apartment
-- Landlord in another country
-- Foreign IBAN or unusual payment method
-- False phone number
-- Names don't match[^27]
-- New account

 ### Use Google

 Search the landlord's name and [[IBAN]] on Google.
 You can also search for parts of their messages on Google.[^10] See if the contact information is the same as on their website.
 If they are a scammer, you might find some warnings online, or identical ads with different photos.